guard/guard/README.md

     $ bundle exec guard

-Guard will look for a Guardfile in your current directory.
-If it does not find one, it will look in your `$HOME` directory for a .Guardfile.
+Guard will look for a `Guardfile` in your current directory.
+If it does not find one, it will look in your `$HOME` directory for a `.Guardfile`.

 Command line options
 --------------------